rmwood367/cs386-Group10-Project/Reports/Week2_Report.md

 - [ ] GitHub Summary:

 - Blase Gornick
-- [ ] Create an overview of what to expect as we complete the project each week in order to keep the team at a steady pace.
+- [x] Create an overview of what to expect as we complete the project each week in order to keep the team at a steady pace.
-- [ ] Interviewed for project
+- [x] Interviewed for project
-- [ ] GitHub Summary:
+- [x] GitHub Summary: 2 commits : 2 Pull Requests

 - Jeremiah Lopez
 - [x] Check on each team member's time availability, and potentially discuss a weekly schedule of meetings